 The Master of Arts degree in sociology requires a minimum of 30 semester hours of coursework and a Master’s research paper.
 Students are required to take the following three courses: SOC 501, Classical Sociological Theory (3 hrs); SOC 526a, Statistical Data Analysis in Sociology I (4 hrs); and SOC 512, Sociological Research Methods and Design (4hrs.), (students must receive an A or B in all three classes).
 Students are required to enroll in four additional graduate seminars (12 hrs) in sociology or related disciplines (one of which may be at the 400 level), and in four credits of Individual Research for completion of the master's degree research paper (Sociology 591).
-Students may take Independent Readings (Soc 596) and approved graduate level courses in other departments as long as the above requirements are also fulfilled.
+Students may take Independent Readings (Soc 596) and approved graduate level courses in other programs as long as the above requirements are also fulfilled.

 Credit hours per semester